Skip to Main Content

 Library of Congress Call Range: HG -TX

-SPOTLIGHT: Thinking Money for All Kids released!
+Thinking Money for All Kids

 ALA, in collaboration with the FINRA Investor Education Foundation (FINRA Foundation), has released Thinking Money for All Kids: Diverse and Inclusive Reads to Teach Young People about Money, a free resource for library workers.
 Available now as a PDF download, the guide highlights 40 recommended titles selected by a team of librarian advisors.
 The guide was developed to eschew stereotypes and embrace diversity in telling stories and sharing skills related to personal finance and financial capability for children.